 This three part tale is a hypothetical depiction.
 The aim is to give readers a glimpse of how their own stories could go in Blossom & Decay, a sandbox MMOaRPG set at the edge of a perilous and unexplored continent.
 Players mold the empty terrain with their buildings while fighting monsters and searching for resources.

-Here you can read our introductory article, About Blossom & Decay
+Here you can read an introductory article about Blossom & Decay's game concept

 Look out for Part 2 - the Darkness, the next episode in our series, Stories of Blossom & Decay.
 And thank you for joining us in this idea that we hope will take a step in developing the full potential these beautiful interactive environments can offer.